slightlyoff/history_api/app_history.md

 - Synchronizing application or UI state with the current position in the history stack, so that user- or application-initiated navigations through the history stack appropriately restores application/UI state.

 The existing [history API](https://developer.mozilla.org/en-US/docs/Web/API/History) is difficult to use for these purposes.
 The fundamental problem is that `window.history` surfaces the joint session history of a browsing session, and so gets updated in response to navigations in nested frames, or cross-origin navigations.
+Although this is an important view for the user, especially in terms of how it impacts their back button, it doesn't map well to web application development.
 A web application cares about its own, same-origin, current-frame history entries, and having to deal with the entire joint session history makes this very painful.
 Even in a carefully-crafted web app, a single iframe can completely mess up the application's history stack.

 The existing history API also has a number of less-fundamental, but still very painful, problems around how its API shape has grown organically, with only very slight considerations for single-page app architectures.
 For example, it provides no mechanism for intercepting navigations; to do this, developers have to intercept all `click` events, cancel them, and perform the appropriate `history.pushState()` call.
 The `history.state` property is a very bad storage mechanism for application and UI state, as it disappears and reappears as you transition throughout the history stack, instead of allowing access to earlier entries in the stack.
 And the ability to navigate throughout the stack is limited to numeric offsets, with `history.go(-2)` or similar; thus, navigating back to an actual specific state requires keeping a side table mapping history indices to application states.